 Get a filter bottle like a water well or life straw and you can fill them up from streams and lakes, they filter out the bacteria so you never have to worry about where to fill up next.
 They also remove the bad taste of overly chlorinated tap water (and the chlorine).

 Really useful if you’re camping or staying at an eco-resort.
 If you’re hiking, cycling or trekking, then it might be handy to pack a small head or hand torch too.

 If you’re self-catering or camping, then bring your brand!
 You’re more than likely to get dirty on a go-active holiday, and it’s smarter to wash clothes while you’re travelling rather than risk the baggage limit and pack for all eventualities.
 Either find a laundry bar soap that you will be able to use again whenever you go away in the future, or use a small refillable plastic bottle and decant some of your home washing powder/liquid into it.
 Try to reuse plastic where possible and don't buy single-use travel packs.
 Have a look at our recent post on travel gadgets and check out the Scrubba wash bag, which can be handy if you only have a small bathroom sink to wash things in.

 ...and charger packs in general, more and more important as we grow ever more attached to our phones and gadgets!
 If you’re going to be spending most of your time out of the hotel at your activities, or maybe you’re camping, then this is a much-needed investment.
 Especially if you’re snap-happy like us!

 So there you have it, a few tips for your packing list, put together after many years in the field!
 They might not all be necessary, but it might just make life that little bit easier.
 Feel free to add to the list in the comments section below!
-Stay tuned for next week's article on the best activewear and our next giveaway...
+Stay tuned for next week's article on the best activewear for an adventure holiday and our next giveaway...